eclipse-theia/theia-cloud/README.md

 We plan to offer reusable ui components in the future as well.

+## Versioning

+From version 0.9.0 onwards, every component in this repository (and the helm chart repo) will follow the same version number.
+This change will make it clearer which versions of different components are compatible with each other.

+### Release Types

+- **Releases:** Standard releases will occur every three months.
+We recommend to use these for deployments as those are thoroughly tested and are stable versions.
+You can then update, after three months, when the next version is available.
+- **Pre-Releases:** Pre-release versions will be released on every commit.
+These versions will be tagged as `<current-version>-next.<git-sha>`.
+The latest version of a next version is available at `<current-version>-next`.
+Pre-releases are ideal for testing the latest features and changes or for making contributions.
+However we do not recommend, to use those versions in deployments.

+The [helm charts](https://github.com/eclipsesource/theia-cloud-helm) are referencing the compatible version in their `appVersion` field.

+Since, npm does not allow tags that follow Semver, next artifacts published to npm have the `next` tag instead of `<currentVersion-next>`.
+This means, that those dependencies will be updated to newer version, once they are available.
+So again, for deployments you should either pin the version to a specific commit or use the released versions.

+### Release a new version

+New release every three months.

+Make a commit were the next parts are removed from the `versions` across the repo (For consumed Theia Cloud npm dependencies, e.g. @eclipse-theiacloud/common, needs to be changed from `next` to the desired version).
+When this commit is merged it should not result in pushed artifacts.
+Create a `releases/<currentVersion>` branch.
+This will be used in the future if any backports are necessary.
+Also it makes versions easier to find.
+Then create a Github release pointing to the commit.
+This will then publish the artifacts for the specific version and also set the version to latest.

 ## Building

 All components are deployed as docker images and may be built with docker.
 See [Building.md](doc/docs/Building.md) for more information.
 We offer prebuilt images ready to use.